-The OUCS Hierarchical File Server (HFS) system can only be accessed by project staff.
-It is not accessible via the internet, nor can it be accessed by any registered user of the web portal.
+The DIAMM dark archive can only be accessed within the project, and is not accessible via the internet, nor can it be accessed by any registered user of the web portal.
 The Archive is entirely independent of the web portal, and provides a secure storage system for all the full-size uncompressed images that have so far been captured by DIAMM or its partners, as well as those that have undergone digital manipulation work to restore them to readability.
 It is purely a storage facility: the images are not used for standard working, and once archived are only accessed again to upgrade format when that becomes necessary (it has not yet been necessary to do this, as TIF format is both stable and universally used).
-Because it is not a ‘working’ copy of the images, the HFS content is described as a ‘Dark Archive’.
+Because it is not a working copy of the images, the DIAMM archive is described as a Dark Archive.